carterwayneskhizeine/BlackPulse/README.md

 **Note**:
 - Deleting `sessions.db` will log out all users
 - Deleting `messages.db` will remove ALL messages permanently
-- Deleting files in `data/uploads/` will remove ALL uploaded images
+- Deleting files in `data/uploads/` will remove ALL uploaded files
 - The application will automatically create new empty databases when restarted
 - User accounts are stored in `messages.db`, so deleting it will also remove all user accounts